 WHAT ARE THE CONSEQUENCES OF CHILD MARRIAGE?

 Early pregnancy is one of the most dangerous causes and consequences of this harmful practice.
-Girls married early are more likely to experience violence, abuse and forced sexual relations.
+Girls married early are more likely to experience violence, abuse and forced sexual relations due to unequal power relations.
 They are more vulnerable to sexually transmitted infections (including HIV).

 Going to school gives girls choices and opportunities in life, allowing them to play an active role in their communities and break the cycle of poverty.
 Girls who are married are unlikely to be in school.
-Education is essential for girls to be able to make informed decisions about their sexual health and well-being.
+Education, including comprehensive sexuality education, is essential for girls to be able to make informed decisions about their sexual health and well-being.

 How can I help bring an end to child marriage?